collective/mr.scripty/mr/scripty/README.txt

 Tranforming Varnish backends for HAProxy
 ----------------------------------------

-Let's say you want to transform the a varnish:backends value to what can be used inside haproxy::
+Let's say you want to transform a ``varnish:backends`` value to what can be used inside haproxy::

     >>> write('buildout.cfg',